 What Is Time Management?

 To better understand the techniques below, it’s essential to know what the term ‘time management’ means.
 Put simply, “Time Management” refers to the process of organizing and planning the amount of time you have to accomplish specific goals, projects, or tasks.
-For effective time management, you have to learn how to allocate the right time to the right activity.

 It’s up to you to identify and prioritize tasks according to their urgency and importance and estimate the time it will take to accomplish them.
 Poor time management usually leads to failure to get things done within the set timeframe.
 Of course, this can negatively affect your career and personal life.